-The longer the cornmeal cooks (on the stove top) the creamier your end product (ie polenta) will become.
+The longer the cornmeal cooks (on the stovetop), the creamier your end product (i.e., polenta) will become.

 When making polenta, the final product can vary, depending on how you want to serve it.
-The consistency can be anywhere from soft to semi solid.
+The consistency can be anywhere from soft to semi-solid.

-As you can tell from the picture above, we are looking for a semi solid consistency.
+As you can tell from the picture above, we are looking for a semi-solid consistency.

-Once you have obtained this consistency, spread about 2 cups of the polenta in a long rectangle tart pan with a removable bottom.
-Coat the back of a spoon with a little olive oil to help spread it out.
+Once you have obtained this consistency, spread about 2 cups of the polenta in a long rectangle tart pan with a removable bottom, coat the back of a spoon with a little olive oil to help spread it out.
 The goal is to create a little indentation in this crust that will hold the ricotta the second time the crust goes in the oven.

-You need to work quickly as the polenta tends to stiffen very quickly as it cools down.
+It would be best if you worked quickly as the polenta tends to stiffen very quickly as it cools down.

-Please note that the amounts included in this recipe will make two tarts -one filled with ricotta/asparagus; the other I transform in to a herb tart (a non-dairy option).
+Please note that the amounts included in this recipe will make two tarts -one filled with ricotta/asparagus; the other I transform into a herb tart (a non-dairy option).